 The Hellenic Republic (Greece) signed the Mine Ban Treaty on 3 December 1997 and ratified on 25 September 2003, becoming a State Party on 1 March 2004.

 Greece has been in violation of the Mine Ban Treaty since March 2008 when it missed its stockpile destruction deadline (see section on Stockpiling and Destruction below).

-Greece submitted its twelfth Mine Ban Treaty Article 7 report in April 2015, covering calendar year 2014.
+Greece submitted its latest Mine Ban Treaty Article 7 report in early 2017, covering calendar year 2016.

 Greece is not party to the Convention on Cluster Munitions.

-Greece is party to the Convention on Conventional Weapons (CCW) and its Amended Protocol II on landmines and submitted its annual report for calendar year 2014 in March 2015.
+Greece is party to the Convention on Conventional Weapons (CCW) and its Amended Protocol II on landmines and submitted its annual report for calendar year 2016 in early 2017.
 Greece is not party to CCW Protocol V on explosive remnants of war.

 Production and trade

-Greece is a former producer of antipersonnel mines; it also formerly imported them from Germany and the United States (US).
+Greece is a former producer of antipersonnel mines; it also formerly imported them from Germany and the United States.
 Prior to becoming a State Party, Greece had a moratorium on the production and export of antipersonnel mines for a number of years.